Hunde für Anfänger:innen | Teil 2 – Welche Hunderasse passt zu mir?

 Comfortable lifestyle

-If you prefer to be at home and quiet, you could opt for breeds like the Cavalier King Charles Spaniel, the Basset Hound or the Maltese.
-These dogs are often calmer and enjoy spending time with their humans, whether on the sofa or on short walks around the neighborhood.
+If you prefer a quiet, homely environment, you might want to consider breeds like the Cavalier King Charles Spaniel, the Basset Hound, or the Maltese.
+These dogs are often calmer and enjoy spending time with their owners, whether on the couch or on short walks around the neighborhood.

 2. Living conditions

-If you live in an apartment, look for dog breeds that do well in small spaces and don't need a lot of outdoor exercise.
+If you live in an apartment, you should look for dog breeds that are comfortable in small spaces and don't require a lot of outdoor exercise.
 Small to medium-sized breeds like the Pug, French Bulldog, or Dachshund can be good options.

 Rural property

-If you live in the country and have a lot of outdoor space, you can opt for larger breeds that require more exercise and activity.
-Breeds such as the Golden Retriever, the Bernese Mountain Dog or the German Shepherd feel particularly comfortable on a large property.
+If you live in the countryside and have plenty of outdoor space, you can opt for larger breeds that require more exercise and activity.
+Breeds like the Golden Retriever, Bernese Mountain Dog, or German Shepherd thrive on a large property.

 3. Family constellation and allergies